 Answer the intent of the question.
 This option allows you to protect your rights and tactfully address the hiring manager's valid concern.
 You can offer a response that targets the heart of the question.
 Instead of answering “Where were you born?” directly, you might way “If you meant to ask whether I am legally allowed to work in the United States, the answer is yes.”
 Alternatively, you could redirect with a clarifying question.
 “Help me understand why this matters, because I want to better understand the job I'm interviewing for,” will do the trick.

 Now that we got illegal questions out of the way, let's briefly address inappropriate questions.
 Believe it or not, cringe-worthy questions are sometimes asked at interviews.
 HR professionals are usually better trained on this subject, but it is not unheard of for line managers to ask whatever comes to mind.
 Some examples:

 “Can you flirt with customers to make them spend more money?”

 “Can you wear more makeup?”

 Your choices on an inappropriate interview question are essentially the same as for an illegal question.
-You can answer it directly, use humor to redirect, or ask the hiring manager to demonstrate how the question applies to the position you are applying for.
+You can answer it directly, use humor to during the interview to redirect, or ask the hiring manager to demonstrate how the question applies to the position you are applying for.
 If an inappropriate question turns you sour on the position, consider it a blessing in disguise and fodder for a good story.